by Tara Beckett.

-This past July I found myself sitting in a small doctor’s office in Melbourne across from a woman not too much older than me whom I’d known for no more than 10 minutes.
+This past July I found myself sitting in a small doctor’s office in Melbourne.
+There was a woman not too much older than myself sitting patiently in the chair opposite mine as I stared at the ceiling.
 I was trying to remember the last time I felt truly happy without the assistance of hallucinogenic drugs.
-As she waited patiently for my answer, my mind scrolled back to the previous year.
+As she waited for my answer, my mind scrolled back to the previous year.

 “I think… New York.
-I was happy in New York,” I finally answered, and she smiled knowingly.
+I was happy in New York,” I said, finally, and she smiled knowingly.

 One of my favourite things is Central Park in the autumn.
 Of course, that’s the only time of year I’ve ever seen Central Park, but I stand by it.

-I didn’t bring back many photos with me from my month in New York.
+I didn’t bring many photos back with me from my month in New York.
 I preferred to stroll the streets and avenues like a native, stopping as little as possible so as to not paint myself as a tourist.
-All of my memories are locked up inside my mind.
-I have many flashbulb memories from New York that are triggered by simple things.
+My favourite snaps aren’t on paper (or Facebook); they’re little flashbulb memories, locked up inside my mind and triggered by the simplest things.

-Last week, I watched The Perks of Being a Wallflower and I was transported back to my first screening of the film.
+Last week, I watched The Perks of Being a Wallflower and I was transported back to the first time I saw it.
 It was nighttime in an old cinema in Lower Manhattan and the film moved me so incredibly that when it ended I hailed a cab and headed for the Empire State Building.
 I needed to see the city immediately, all of it, and so I found the best view I could think of.

 Alone, on top of a building, a world away from my home and all my family and friends, was the last time I could remember feeling happy.
 I felt so free.
 It was freedom from any judgment or expectations; freedom from my life.